Skip to content

 Jarlshof covers remains that date back over 4,000 years.

-I loved seeing things like the midden, the pile of discarded shells from seafood eaten by previous inhabitants, and the stones used to grind flour.
+• The midden, a pile of discarded shells from seafood eaten by previous inhabitants

-You can walk into and around all the buildings and the remains.
+You can walk into and around all the buildings and remains, giving you a real sense of history.

-There is a great audioguide that explains the history very well and has lots of additional content to help you understand what life was like for people living at this site over the years.
+There is a great audio guide available that explains the history in detail.
+It provides additional content to help you understand what life was like for the people who lived at this site over the years.

-Jarlshof is open every day from 9 am to 5.30 pm from 1st of April until the 30th of September.
-It closes for lunch from 12 noon to 1 pm.
+Jarlshof is open every day from 9 am to 5:30 pm from April 1st to September 30th.
+Please note that it closes for lunch from 12 noon to 1 pm.

-Check out this great video of Jarlshof from above which gives amazing views of the site and how the buildings would have looked
+Check out this great video of Jarlshof from above, which offers stunning views of the site and shows how the buildings would have looked.

 Visit Shetland